Seneca Cluster

 srun -p gpu_only --account=abc123_0002 --gres=gpu:h100:1 --time=02:00:00 -c 4 /bin/bash

-• The following job script (gpu_job.sh) can be submitted using the sbatch gpu_job.sh command to run on 4 CPU threads/2 Physical CPU cores and 1 Nvidia H100 GPU with time limit of 2 hours:
+• The following job script (gpu_job.sh) can be submitted using the sbatch gpu_job.sh command to run on 4 CPU threads/2 Physical CPU cores and 1 Nvidia H100 GPU with time limit of 2 hours.
+Loading the anaconda3 module brings Python 3.13 into the environment, along with a number of useful packages:

 #!/bin/bash